-Praised for her “gleaming high notes” and “pearly coloratura,” Anneliese Klenetsky is quickly making a name for herself in the music world.
-Her versatile soprano voice and musical intelligence has allowed her to explore and perform a wide range of repertoire, ranging from Baroque through New Music.
+Praised for her “distinct canvas of vocal colors” (operawire) and “attractive, luminous- voice” (Gay City News), Anneliese Klenetsky is quickly making a name for herself in the music world.
+Her versatile soprano voice and musical intelligence has allowed her to explore and perform a wide range of repertoire, spanning Baroque through 21st-century music.

-Reflecting her commitment to expanding musical frontiers, Ms. Klenetsky has recently debuted a number of contemporary compositions, including the world premiere of Jonathan Dawe’s Oroborium at Alice Tully Hall with The New Juilliard Ensemble under Joel Sachs.
+Reflecting her interest in expanding musical frontiers, Ms. Klenetsky has recently debuted a number of contemporary compositions, including the world premiere of Jonathan Dawe’s Oroborium at Alice Tully Hall with The New Juilliard Ensemble under Joel Sachs.
 In 2018, she performed the New York premiere of James Primosch’s A Sibyl at the Museum of Modern Art, also under Joel Sachs, and Let Them Eat Cake by Trey Makler at National Sawdust.
-In 2017, Ms. Klenetsky performed the world premiere of Theo Chandler's Songs for Brooches at Alice Tully Hall with the Juilliard Orchestra under the baton of Jeffrey Milarsky.
+Ms. Klenetsky also sang the world premiere of Theo Chandler's Songs for Brooches at Alice Tully Hall with the Juilliard Orchestra under the baton of Jeffrey Milarsky.

-Ms. Klenetsky has been featured in numerous masterclasses, most recently in the live- streamed masterclass with Emmanuel Villaume at The Juilliard School.
+Ms. Klenetsky has been featured in numerous masterclasses, most recently in a live- streamed masterclass with Emmanuel Villaume at The Juilliard School.
 Other masterclasses include Patricia Racette, John Fischer, Dalton Baldwin, Joan Dornemann, Sherrill Milnes, and Plácido Domingo.

-This year, she was selected to participate in two special residency programs at Juilliard, one with Patricia Racette and the other with Renata Scotto.
+While at Juilliard, Ms. Klenetsky was selected to participate in two special residency programs, one with Patricia Racette and the other with Renata Scotto.

-Ms. Klenetsky holds a Bachelor of Music degree from The Juilliard School, where she is currently pursuing her Master’s degree in the studio of Sanford Sylvan.
+Ms. Klenetsky holds a Bachelor of Music degree from The Juilliard School, where she is currently pursuing her Master’s degree studying under Sanford Sylvan.
 She is a proud recipient of the Allen R. and Judy Brick Freedman scholarship and the Rise Stevens Scholarship.